 With a new Category successfully defined alongside fresh in-depth research about how a diverse workforce improves business performance, Positive spotted a number of opportunities to secure press coverage – taking Altify where it needed to be.

-Positive convinced and coached Altify’s leadership team to combine the data they have on diversity to the news agenda.
+Positive convinced and coached Altify’s leadership team to combine their latest research data on diversity with the news agenda.
+The study found: